Begin your legal education journey with UT Law.

 Accelerated J.D.
 Program

 If you’re interested in earning your JD in less than three years, you have a few options to consider at UT Law.
 These options will allow you to graduate by the fall of your third year—one semester earlier than usual.
 View two of our sample accelerated curricula.

-The College of Law offers several dual-degree programs, which enable students to obtain two advanced degrees in less time than it would normally take to earn both degrees separately.
-Whether you’re seeking an advanced dual-degree in business (JD-MBA), philosophy (JD-MA), public health (JD-MPH), or public policy and administration (JD-MPPA), our partnerships with the Haslam College of Business, the College of Arts and Sciences, and the College of Education, Health & Human Sciences are designed to accommodate your interests, broaden your perspectives, give you highly-marketable skills and experience, and save you time and money.
+The College of Law offers several dual-degree programs that enable students to obtain two advanced degrees in less time than it would normally take to earn both degrees separately.
+Whether you’re seeking an advanced dual-degree in business (JD-MBA), philosophy (JD-MA), public policy and administration (JD-MPPA), or social work (JD-MSSW), our partnerships with the Haslam College of Business, the College of Arts and Sciences, the College of Education, Health & Human Sciences, and the College of Social Work are designed to accommodate your interests, broaden your perspectives, give you highly-marketable skills and experience, and save you time and money.